by Todd Wilkinson

 At stake is the function of Greater Yellowstone’s globally-renowned wildlife migration corridors for species like elk, pronghorn and mule deer.
 It’s why our region is likened to an American version of the Serengeti.
 The ability of those animals to move seasonally between essential habitat is vitally important to their health.
 Their well-being, in turn, also supports the presence of grizzlies, wolves, mountain lions and others that give the landscapes of Greater Yellowstone and Northern Rockies a wild mystique unlike any other in the Lower 48.

-Sure, the public lands of the Colorado Rockies, the Wasatch and the Sierra may be heaven for human funhogs, but the full complement of native species that make those landscapes really wild aren’t there and because of recreation pressure and lack of human tolerance aren’t coming back.
+Sure, the public lands of the Colorado Rockies, the Wasatch and the Sierra may be heaven for human funhogs, but the full complement of native species that make those landscapes really wild aren’t there and because of recreation pressure and lack of human tolerance; meaning the species can’t come back.

 In Greater Yellowstone on private lands, Brock looked at the bulging exurban blobs of sprawl occurring in Big Sky and the Gallatin Valley around Bozeman, the scattershot tentacles of development stretching from southern Jackson Hole to the Hoback, Bondurant and Star Valley, and the rural leapfrog development patterns happening between Teton Valley, Idaho northward toward Island Park and the flanks of Henrys Lake, Idaho as troubling harbingers.
 Intact landscapes are being steadily disassembled by developers who either have no understanding of what they are breaking apart and there’s little evidence of scrutiny being applied to cumulative effects by elected county commissioners and their planning staffs.